freakout42/formax/README.md

 ~~~
 Edit:   Edit with "Left/Right" and characters
 Query:  Edit conditions in each field
+Update: Move to the record and field with
+        "Up/Down" and "Tab" and edit the field
 Insert: Press "Insert" or Ctrl-o
-Update: Move to the record and field with
-        "Up/Down" and "Tab" and edit
 Delete: Move to the record
         Press "Delete" or Ctrl-k
+Commit: Press "Enter" to save the changes
 ~~~

 Playground
 ----------
-You can play with an example form simply connecting by ssh to *formax.toarx.de* with user *scott* and password *tiger*.
+You can play with an example form simply by connecting ssh to *formax.toarx.de* with user *scott* and password *tiger*.
-If you are using PuTTY you must set for the session:\
+If you are using PuTTY you must set for the session:

-Window->Translation->Remote character set = ISO-8859-15\
+    Window->Translation->Remote character set = ISO-8859-15
-Connection->Data->Terminal-type string = putty\
+    Connection->Data->Terminal-type string = putty

 For maximum convenience you can add the following to your registry.
 Then you will find a loadable session which you